looooris/drone_delivery/README.md

 To run, clone this repository into a folder within your ROS2 workspace.

-Open a terminal and source your ROS installation.
+Open a terminal at the root of your clone of this repository, and source your ROS installation.
 Then run:

 ```
 colcon build